Skip to content

 HORIZONS OF SOIL PROFILE

-3. Horizon C: It represent the type of material from which top soil and subsoil are derived.
+3. Horizon C: It represents the type of material from which topsoil and subsoil are derived.

 EXPERIMENTS ON SOIL